repete14/CLItools/README.md

     b) tenantID/Jive instance ID
     c) the region (either 'us' or 'eu')
 3) Details for the login credentials, and command to be used will be printed out.
-    a) enter the passoword when prompted
+    a) enter the password when prompted
     b) then when at the psql prompt, enter the command given
     c) enter "\q" to quit psql prompt, and continue
-4) Script will procede to purging of tenancy data from host, monitor for success.
+4) Script will proceed to purging of tenancy data from host, monitor for success.
 5) Done!